<label> HTML element represents a caption for an item in a user interface.

 <input> directly inside the

 <label>, in which case the

 id attributes are not needed because the association is implicit:

-- The form control that the label is labeling is called the labeled control of the label element.
-One input can be associated with multiple labels.
+The form control that a label is labeling is called the labeled control of the label element.
+Multiple labels can be associated with the same form control:

 This element includes the global attributes.

 The value of the

 idfor a labelable form-related element in the same document as the

 labelelement can be associated with only one form control.